-The company plans to continue its present activities and current levels of activities subject to the uncertainties and developments within the company.
+The company plans to continue its present activities and current levels of activities subject to the uncertainties and risks outlined below regarding the COVID-19 Pandemic.
+Employees are kept fully informed as practicable about developments within the company.

 Post Balance Sheet Events